Rays vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have been the moneyline favorite 18 total times this season.
-They've finished 16-2 in those games.
+- The Rays have won 17 of the 19 games they were favored on the moneyline this season (89.5%).

-- Tampa Bay has played in 12 games as moneyline favorites with odds of -160 or shorter and won each time.
+- Tampa Bay has played eight times as moneyline favorites with odds of -200 or shorter, and won in each game.

-- The implied moneyline probablility in this matchup gives the Rays a 61.5% chance to win.
+- Based on this contest's moneyline, the Rays' implied win probability is 66.7%.

-- Tampa Bay has had an over/under set by bookmakers 19 times, and have combined with opponents to go over the total in 11 of those games (11-6-2).
+- Tampa Bay has combined with opponents to go over the total 12 times this season for a 12-6-2 record against the over/under.

-- The Rays have played four games with a set run line, and have covered every time.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.